Langlands correspondence for isocrystals and the existence of crystalline companions for curves: Arithmetic -modules for algebraic stacks

-An advantage of considering the category $\cadm$ is that it satisfies the conditions of [SGA 4, XVII 3.2.4] if we take $(S)$ to be $\cadm$, $(S,i)$ to be the subcategory consisting of open immersions, and $(S,p)$ to be the subcategory consisting of proper morphisms.
+An advantage of considering the category $\cadm$ is that it satisfies the conditions of [SGA 4, XVII, 3.2.4] if we take $(S)$ to be $\cadm$, $(S,i)$ to be the subcategory consisting of open immersions, and $(S,p)$ to be the subcategory consisting of proper morphisms.

 Now, for $\st{X}\in\cadm$, we associate the category $D^{\mr{b}}_{\mr{hol}}(\st{X})$.
-We shall further endow with data which satisfies the conditions of [SGA 4, XVII 3.3.1].
-For a proper morphism $p$, we consider the push-forward $p_+$ and the transition isomorphism for composition.
-For an open immersion $j$, we consider $j_!$ with transition isomorphism.
+We shall further endow with data which satisfy the conditions of [SGA 4, XVII, 3.3.1].
+For a proper morphism $p$, we consider the push-forward $p_+$ and the canonical isomorphism $(q\circ p)_+\cong q_+\circ p_+$ for composable morphisms $p$, $q$.
+For an open immersion $j$, we consider $j_!$ with canonical isomorphisms for compositions.
 These are the data of [{\it ibid.}, (i), (i'), (ii), (ii')].
 These functors are subject to the conditions [{\it ibid.}, (a), (a'), (b), (b')].
 Finally, for [{\it ibid.}, (iii)], we use the proper base change \ref{propbasechansta} and localization exact triangle \ref{localtriangs}.
 This isomorphism is subject to the conditions [{\it ibid.}, (c), (c')].
 Thus, we may apply [{\it ibid.}, Proposition 3.3.2].
 Summing up, we come to get the following definition.

 \begin{dfn*} Let $f\colon\st{X}\rightarrow\st{Y}$ be a morphism in $\cadm$.
 Take a compactification $j\colon\st{X}\hookrightarrow\overline{\st{X}}$, and $g\colon\overline{\st{X}}\rightarrow\st{Y}$ be the proper morphism.
 Then the functor $g_+\circ j_!$ does not depend on the choice of the factorization up to canonical equivalence.
 This functor is denoted by $f_!$.
 Given composable morphisms $f$ and $g$ in $\cadm$, we have a canonical equivalence $(f\circ g)_!\cong f_!\circ g_!$. \end{dfn*}